avaneerd/avetodo/README.md

     }
    ```
    Here you see that in the promise (the `then(..., ...)`) I specify `null` as first parameter.
-   This is because I don't want anything to happen when the request is completed succesfully.
+   This is because I don't want anything to happen when the request is completed successfully.
    Because this method was called through angular it knows it should check if the bindings to the views are still up to date.
    In this case after setting the `completedOn` date to the current date the 'complete' button should disappear from the view because the ngIf expression evaluates to false.